Published on July 17, 2018

 But you just told me to tell the truth!
 Yes, but the way you word it is essential.
 Instead of saying that you were fired, say that you were ‘let go’.
 This softens the blow a bit.
 An example of what you could say is that you and your boss realised that you weren’t a good fit for the company.
 This could be because your skills and overall personality did not match your company’s environment.

 Of course, every situation is different, and this may or may not fit.
 But no matter what the reasons are, refer to your experience at your old job as a learning curve.
 For example, if you were terminated because you weren’t a ‘team player’, then you could say that you now understand the importance of cooperating with others.
-More often than not, these ‘failures’ are a springboard for success if you learn from it.
+More often than not, these ‘failures’ are a springboard for success if you learn from them.
 Make sure this is the emphasis here.

 Tell your interviewer that these errors will not be repeated.
 If they press you further, and you have the evidence to back it up, refer to your previous history and let them know that this was only a one-off incident.
 I would recommend you review your references before your interview, or better yet, before looking for your new job.
 That way, you can ensure that you can support your credibility.